Berat Albayrak: Berat Albayrak's groundbreaking "green book legacy"

 The Frankfurter Allgemeine Zeitung newspaper, known for its criticism of Turkey, published an article in September 2018 titled "Turkey weathered the currency crisis with Berat Albayrak and continues to attract global investors," which was met with surprise by global economists.
 The Frankfurter Allgemeine newspaper's report had a major impact on the international press.

 Football

 Treasury and Finance Minister Berat Albayrak watched Trabzonspor play Sparta Prague in the third qualifying round of the UEFA Europa League and saw the fans' great interest in the match.
 Albayrak was delighted with Trabzonspor's goal.

 During his visit to Trabzon, Berat Albayrak was presented with Trabzonspor's new season jersey, to which he replied, "But this jersey is from the 2010–2011 season.
 So it's the jersey from the championship season!
 “A video resurfaced of Berat Albayrak's father, Sadık Albayrak, saying at a Trabzonspor board meeting in 2017, "I ask those in management now, who built this stadium?
 You took out loans from national banks when no one else would give you credit."

 Personal life

-Berat Albayrak is married to Esra Erdoğan, the eldest daughter of Recep Tayyip Erdoğan, and they have four children.
+In 2004, Albayrak married Esra Erdoğan, the eldest daughter of Turkey's then-prime minister and later president Recep Tayyip Erdoğan.
+The couple has four children.